× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Varies depending on the skill.

 Higher Levels.
-At 3rd level, the stone increases proficiency in the skill by 2, up to 6.
-At 4th level, it increases proficiency by 3, up to 6.
+At 3rd level, the stone increases proficiency in/bonus to the skill by 2, up to 6.
+At 4th level, it increases proficiency/bonus by 3, up to 6.
 As an artifact, it increases proficiency by 4, up to 6, and grants a bonus to checks with that skill equal to the user's proficiency.

 Aetherite.
 Magic, and Space.

 Description.
-This cloak can change any of its superficial characteristics (color, length, shimmer, etc.) over the course of 1 second.
+This cloak can change any of its superficial characteristics (color, length, shimmer, etc.) over the course of 1 second (independent of the user's DEX).

 Higher Levels.
-At 3rd level, this cloak also functions as a 2nd level Bag of Holding, allowing the user to store items inside it without changing its weight, causing them to appear as patches on the back of the cloak, which can easily be torn off by the user and reform into their normal shape and size over 3 seconds.
-At 4th level, it functions as a 3rd level Bag of Holding.
+At 3rd level, this cloak also functions as a 1st level Bag of Holding, allowing the user to store items inside it without changing its weight, causing them to appear as patches on the back of the cloak, which can easily be torn off by the user and reform into their normal shape and size over 3 seconds (independent of the user's DEX).
+At 4th level, it functions as a 2nd level Bag of Holding.

 3rd Level